2023 Most Popular Music Bachelor's Degree Schools in Louisiana

 Check out the music bachelor's degree programs at these schools if you want to attend one of the most popular in Louisiana.

 Our 2023 rankings named Louisiana State University and Agricultural & Mechanical College the most popular school in Louisiana for music students working on their bachelor’s degree.
-Located in the midsize city of Baton Rouge, Louisiana State University is a public school with a fairly large student population.
+Located in the city of Baton Rouge, Louisiana State University is a public college with a very large student population.

 Women make up 33% of the music majors at the school.